 Subject: Moving image

-Activity: Create an image with two layers.
+Activity: Create a moving image with multiple layers.

-Vocabulary: layers, animation, forms, geology, weaving
+Vocabulary: layers, forms, dynamic, weave/weaving

 Weaving – Joining strips or pieces together to make a larger whole